+Title?

+Running title:

+A standard paper/review(?) for consideration for publication in Oecologia

+Eric R. Scott1 and Elizabeth E. Crone1

+1 Department of Biology, Tufts University, Medford, Massachusetts 02155, USA

+Abstract?

 Introduction

 Data collected on many variables for the same individuals presents some unique challenges for data analysis.
 Multivariate data is not new to the field of ecology, and ecologists have been using techniques like principal component analysis to reduce dimensionality and simplify the interpretation of multivariate data for a long time (CITATION TO SOME OLD PCA PAPER).
 However, in recent years, the scale of data available for ecological research has increased due to advancements in high-throughput sampling technology (Kallenbach et al. 2014; Kfoury et al. 2017), image processing (Berger et al. 2010; Fahlgren et al. 2015), automated and remote data logging (Cooke et al. 2004; Porter et al. 2005), remote sensing (Roughgarden et al. 1991; Aplin 2005), high-throughput sequencing technologies (Soininen et al. 2009), and citizen science (Silvertown 2009; Bonney et al. 2009; Dickinson et al. 2012).
-Simultaneously, there is perhaps and increasing interest in going beyond simply describing multivariate data to inferring processes from patterns.
+Simultaneously, there is perhaps an increasing interest in going beyond simply describing multivariate data (such as traditional PCA?
+XYZ) to inferring processes from patterns (e.g. PLS?).

 One typical approach to multivariate statistical inference in ecology is to first reduce dimensionality through an unsupervised technique like PCA, and then to look for visual separation in a score plot or perhaps to use the derived latent variables (principle components in the case of PCA) as predictors in a statistical test for a relationship with some response variable.
-However, this may not answer the question the researcher is actually asking.
+However, this may not answer the question the researcher is actually asking because the response variable that has the most variation might not be influenced by the predictor variable.
 Unsupervised techniques like PCA are agnostic to response variables and can only describe the variation in data.
 PCA followed by a statistical test on principle components answers the slightly different question “What are the main axes of variation in the data?
 Do those axes have a relationship with the response variable?”
 This approach can be justified when one is truly interested in the axis that describes variation.
-For example, the leaf economics spectrum (LES) is a highly repeatable principle component that explains variation in leaf traits from a slow to fast rate of return on investments (Wright et al. 2004).
+For example, the leaf economics spectrum (LES) is a highly repeatable principle component that explains variation in leaf traits from a slow to fast rate of return on investments (e.g. leaf area mass, nitrogen content, among others) (Wright et al. 2004).
 Because this multivariate trade-off exists across all plants and within groups of plants, it is reasonable to ask questions about how position along the LES varies among habitats, along environmental gradients, or among clades.
 However, a failure to find a relationship with the LES does not mean that measured leaf traits do not vary among habitats, along environmental gradients, or among clades.

-Supervised approaches, on the other hand, take response variables into account and test how response variables co-vary with one or more predictor variables.
-Using a supervised technique answers a fundamentally different question than the unsupervised approach described above.
-When using a supervised analysis, you are answering the question “Is there a multivariate relationship between the predictors and the response variable?”
-This may seem a minor distinction, but can lead to completely different conclusions, and can even miss statistically significant relationships, as we will demonstrate.
+Supervised approaches, on the other hand, take all response variables into account by testing (rather than just the set of variables, e.g. latent variable, that has the most variation) how response variables co-vary with one or more predictor variables.
+Therefore, a supervised technique answers a fundamentally different question than the unsupervised approach described above.
+When using a supervised analysis, you are answering the question: “Is there a multivariate relationship between the predictors and the response variable?”.
+For example, study using PLS (CITE).
+This may seem a minor distinction, but can lead to completely different conclusions, and in some cases, either approach can even miss statistically significant relationships, as we will demonstrate.